kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Other components of cost of revenue are traffic acquisition and content costs. **Content costs are mainly related to payments to video and music content providers.** Since 2017, Facebook has started to invest a lot into original shows and other video content made available as part of the Facebook Watch tab.

 Based on some [reports](https://www.theinformation.com/articles/facebook-cuts-back-on-original-programming-for-watch-video){:target="_blank"}, **budget for 2020 was $1.4bn compared to 2017 budget of 1bn.** This is not an official number, but it can give us an idea of these expenses' scale.
-It looks that content costs continue to grow in time, but lately, less of it goes towards original scripted shows, and Facebook is reportedly more focusing on Talks shows and short TV and sports clips.
+It looks that content costs continue to grow in time, but lately, less of it goes towards original scripted shows, and Facebook is reportedly more focusing on talks shows and short TV and sports clips.

 Another item that is part of Facebook's cost of revenue are **traffic acquisition costs.** Currently, I cannot give you more details of what precisely these expenses are connected to.